 You’ll feel like you’re in a new world as you begin to hike the Provincetown Dunes.
 The dunes occupy a large area of the Cape Cod National Seashore, but the landscape change appears otherworldly.

 The coastal Provincetown dunes offer one of the best views of the Atlantic Ocean.
-It’s easy to forget that you’re in Massachusetts, thanks to the desert-like scenery.
+It’s easy to forget that you’re in Massachusetts, thanks to the ethereal scenery.

 The entire region is covered with rolling dunes so prepare to get very sandy.
 There are hiking trails that wind around and above the dunes.
-You can also go camping.
+Plus, you’re in Provincetown, which is full of fun things to do and yummy places to eat!

 15. Aquinnah Cliffs